bmidgley/uaa/docs/Guide.rst

 ------------------

 uaa.yml entries can used to set up users for development.
 This is not suitable for staging or production but useful in testing.
-The operation will be silently skipped if you specified a persistent db above and the user account exists.
+If you specified a persistent db above and the user account exists, it may not be updated with a new password.
+Group membership will be updated automatically in a future release.

 scim is a toplevel attribute in uaa.yml.
 Login, password, and groups can be defined on the new user.